-Fair value of Series 2 Preferred Stock \$ 66,700 Common stock issued in exchange for FWAC Class A and B 4,552 Less: Fair value of Earn-Out shares issued (5,844)

-Less: Equity-allocated offering costs (11,685) Impact to Additional-Paid in Capital 53,723 Less: Non-cash Preferred Series 2 issuance expense (16,101) Earn-Out liability recognized 5,844 Less: Series 2 Preferred Stock dividend paid-in-kind recognized (4,600) Net cash proceeds \$ 38,866
+Fair value of Series 2 Preferred Stock \$ 66,700 Common stock issued in exchange for FWAC Class A and B 4,552 Less: Fair value of Earn-Out Shares issued (5,844) Less: Equity-allocated offering costs (11,685) Impact to Additional-Paid in Capital 53,723 Less: Non-cash Preferred Series 2 issuance expense (16,101) Earn-Out liability recognized 5,844 Less: Series 2 Preferred Stock dividend paid-in-kind recognized (4,600) Net cash proceeds \$ 38,866

 1,900,000 FWAC Class B Shares that converted to the Company's common stock are subject to an earn-out structure (the "Earn-Out Shares") under terms outlined in the Second Amended and Restated Sponsor Agreement.
-The Earn-Out Shares vest if certain milestones related to share price are achieved as further described in Footnote M. Because the shares have voting rights but have contingent vesting conditions, we have included the shares as issued but not outstanding on the face of the Consolidated Balance Sheets.
-The estimated fair value of the Earn-Out Shares was recorded as approximately \$5.8 million as of the Closing Date and is presented as Earn-out Liability on the Consolidated Balance Sheets.
+The Earn-Out Shares vest if certain milestones related to share price are achieved as further described in Footnote M. Because the shares have voting rights but have contingent vesting conditions, we consider the shares to be issued but not outstanding.
+The estimated fair value of the Earn-Out Shares was recorded as approximately \$5.8 million as of the Closing Date and is presented as Earn-Out Liability on the Consolidated Balance Sheets.
 We will estimate the fair value of this liability at each reporting date during the contingency period and record any changes to our Consolidated Statement of Operations.
 See Footnote M for additional fair value discussion.
 We allocated \$0.9 million of offering costs to the Earn-Out Shares, which was recorded as part of Organization, Offering, and Other Costs on the Consolidated Statements of Operations.